andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 A great deal of this was unnecassary, but it felt reassuring to work it all through.
 And to answer my own question, "yes, I think this way was easier."

 ## Problem 206
-This problem is an invitation to think more deeply about what we previously saw in Problem 205, but now with regards to the possibility that either $m$ or $n$, or both of them might be negative rather than positive as we assumed.
+This problem is an invitation to think more deeply about what we saw earlier in Problem 205, but now with regards to the possibility that either $m$ or $n$, or both of them, might be negative rather than positive as we had previously assumed.

 Let's remind ourselves a little what happens when something is raised to a negative power.
 We were introduced to this back in [Chunk 5 - Powers: Positive and Negative](https://andrewharmellaw.github.io/2016/12/10/gelfands-algebra-chunk-5-powers).
 The key bit is that $a^{-n} = \frac{1}{a^n}$.